gh0stsrc/nvim/README.md

 - `<C-n>`: the ctrl + n key combination is used to move to the next item in the lsp suggestion window, if the window is currently visible, otherwise it will toggle open the suggestion window

 ### Treesitter Navgation ###
 Treesitter navigation is also available through `which-key`; however, it leverages distinct leader keys.
-For accessing previous and next nodes use the `[` (previous) `]` (next) leader keys respectively.
+For accessing previous and next nodes use the `[` (i.e. previous) `]` (i.e. next) leader keys respectively.

 ### Registers ###
 Values stored within registers are also available through `which-key`; however, it leverages the `""` leader key.

 ### Flash Enhanced Search ###
-`folke/flash.nvim` is leverage to enhance general Neovim search capabilities.
-Simply use the typically search leader keys of `/` or `?` to leveraged the search benefits of `flash.nvim`.
+`folke/flash.nvim` is leveraged to enhance general Neovim search capabilities.
+Simply use the typically search leader keys of `/` or `?` and you will automatically gain the search benefits of `flash.nvim`.

 ## 🚀 Language Severs, LSPs, Linters & Formatters

-For an overiew of how language severs, LSPs, linters and formatters are integrated with Neoteusz, please see our [lsp documentation](docs/lsp.md).
+For an overiew of how language severs, LSPs, linters and formatters are integrated with Neoteusz, please see Neoteusz [lsp documentation](docs/lsp.md).

 ## 💻 Terminal UI (TUI) Integration - Extensions
 Neoteusz comes baked with `toggleterm` ready implmentations for a couple of TUI apps.
 The respective TUI key bindings will only function if the underlying apps are installed.
 Once installed, simply use [which-key](#-key-bindings---which-key) to discover the appropriate key bindings and have fun with TUIs.

 >[!TIP]